 - A noticeable loss of energy when performing regular tasks

 - Different behavior, such as a bigger desire for privacy

-- Changes in physical appearance, such as wearing dirty or inappropriate clothes and a lack of care for grooming and hygiene
+- Changes in physical appearances, such as wearing dirty or inappropriate clothes and a lack of care for grooming and hygiene

 - Poor work performance, receiving poor performance reviews, appearing tired and disinterested in work duties, being chronically late to work

 - Problems at school, lack of interest in school activities, and lower grades

 Adolescents and teens are expected to exhibit overall moodiness.
 However, drug abuse is signified by bigger changes in behaviors or mood in this age group.
 Signs of drug use in young adults include acting hostile, depressed, tired, and withdrawn.

 Adults should pay attention when a child starts to associate with a different group of kids, as changes in friend groups might be linked with drug use.
 A young adult who uses drugs may also skip school, miss classes, or change their sleeping and eating habits.
 Parents can also listen for their kids using slang terms to describe certain illegal substances.

 Alcohol is one of the most abused substances in the United States.
 Both alcoholism and alcohol abuse comes with a variety of symptoms and signs.

 “Functional alcoholics” might be able to minimize or hide these signs for a bit.
 But, over time, it will become more and more difficult to hide the problem.